 In determining CVA awards, we have consistently applied a planned income tax rate and weighted average cost of capital percentage when determining actual CVA performance.
 As a result, the CVA performance goals are not made easier to achieve by improved income tax rates or lower actual cost of capital.

-Historically, the ability to achieve these goals has been difficult.
-Over the past ten years the performance pay plans achieved challenge performance levels five times, achieved target performance level on two occasions, and fell short of the threshold performance level three times.
+Over the past ten years the performance pay plans achieved Maximum performance levels six times, achieved Target performance level two times, and fell short of the Threshold performance level two times.